The South Carolina Society

 The South Carolina Society was organized April 18th, 1889 in a room at the State Capital in Columbia.
 After the election of officers, the organizing group appointed delegates to the proposed National Convention in New York City to be held later in the month.
 The National Society was organized April 30th, 1889.
 Those descendents of our brave ancestors, whose vision and courage gave us our great nation, formed a fraternal, patriotic, and civic organization to perpetuate the basic principles of freedom to honor our founding fathers.
 The name adopted by the organization was the Sons of the American Revolution.

 The South Carolina Society began granting charters to chapters in 1923.
-Currently seventeen chapters promote the American spirit through fraternal meetings, commemorative observances of events and battles, educational materials, projects, lectures, tours and publications.
+Currently nineteen chapters promote the American spirit through fraternal meetings, commemorative observances of events and battles, educational materials, projects, lectures, tours and publications.
 South Carolina is rich in historical events of the American Revolution.
 From the mountains to the coast, South Carolina experienced the most battles and skirmishes of the war.
 The seventeen chapters of our society sponsor annual anniversary ceremonies of many of the battles and events.

 Relics of the Revolution may be found throughout the state in some federal and state parks, museums, and libraries.
 Markers are found in our countryside reminding us of the sacrifice of our ancestors.
 The Society seeks to mark graves of our Revolutionary ancestors.